Yosemite Valley: Geology

 The features in Yosemite Valley are made of granitic rock emplaced as plutons miles deep during the late Cretaceous.
 Over time the Sierra Nevada was uplifted, exposing this rock to erosion at the surface.

+There are many types of granite found in Yosemite Valley with the most prominent being El Capitan Granite, Sentinel Granodiorite, Taft Granite, and Half Dome Granodiorite.
+Majority of the minerals found in the granite include quartz, potassium and plagioclase feldspar, biotite, and hornsblende.
 The oldest of these granitic rocks, at 114 million years, occur along the Merced River Gorge west of the valley.
 The El Capitan pluton intruded the valley, forming most of the granitic rock that makes up much of the central part of the valley, including Cathedral Rocks, Three Brothers, and El Capitan.
 The youngest Yosemite Valley pluton is the 87-million-year-old Half Dome granodiorite, which makes up most of the rock at Glacier Point, the Royal Arches, and its namesake, Half Dome.